 Remuneration should attract, retain and motivate the individuals and groups of individuals most suited to managing the company whilst not being perceived as excessive or unfair.
 Remuneration structures should be simple and easy to understand for both shareholders and executives, who need clear lines of sight through to their objectives.
-Executive pay should be considered in the context of overall workforce pay and in the context of the long-term financial needs of the company, its ability to meet its dividend policy and its ongoing requirement for capital investment and R&D.
+Executive pay should be considered in the context of overall workforce pay and in the context of the long-term financial needs of the company, its ability to meet its dividend policy and its ongoing requirement for capital investment and research and development ("R&D").